The Summer Slide

 Reading can be much easier to support . . . unless you have a reluctant reader (Kelly, you don’t have to worry about this section because you have one of the bookgirls).
 Summer reading should be “reading for pleasure,” but what to do if you have a kid who does not seem to find any pleasure in reading.

 - Join your library’s summer reading program anyway.
+Many are open on Saturday, some on Sunday too.
 There is such a variety of books, magazines, music and videos, as well as activities.
 Kids can usually find something to hold their interest.
 Non-fiction draws some kids in much more easily than fiction.
 For reluctant readers, look for books or magazines with strong picture content.
 If the pictures are intriguing enough, they may be drawn into the text to find out more.
 If they glom onto a video, go find the book about it.
 Let them read below their grade level.
 It feels less intimidating and they are READING.

 - Magazines are ok.
 They can be great actually.
 Short articles, lots of pictures, tons of topics to choose from.